-As well as the specialist tephra meetings described above, tephrochronologists of COT have been active since 1964 in convening and running tephra-focussed sessions or symposia, or leading field trips, in association with various commissions or full congresses of INQUA or IAVCEI (e.g., Smith, 1986; Eden and Furkert, additionally been undertaken in conjunction with PAGES (Past Global Changes) (e.g., Hall and Alloway,

-1988; Saito et al., 2016; Lane et al., 2017b; Hopkins et al., 2021a; Scott, 2021).
-Collaborative events have

-2004) or other organisations such as the International Geological Congress (IGC), the USA's National Science

-Foundation (NSF), the Geological Society, London, and the UK's Quaternary Research Association (QRA)
+As well as the specialist tephra meetings described above, tephrochronologists of COT have been active since 1964 in convening and running tephra-focussed sessions or symposia, or leading field trips, in association with various commissions or full congresses of INQUA or IAVCEI (e.g. Smith, 1986; Eden and Furkert, 1988; Saito et al., 2016; Lane et al., 2017b; Hopkins et al., 2021a; Scott, 2021).
+Collaborative events have additionally been undertaken in conjunction with PAGES (e.g. Hall and Alloway, 2004) or other organizations such as the International Geological Congress (IGC); the US National Science Foundation (NSF); the Geological Society, London; and the UK Quaternary Research Association (QRA) (Appendix A).

-(Appendix A).

-COT members have also been heavily involved in a range of projects including the highly successful INTIMATE Project (which was launched for the North Atlantic region at the 1995 Berlin INQUA Congress) in which tephrochronology has played a pivotal role (e.g., Davies et al., 2002, 2012; Turney et al., 2004a, b; Alloway et al., 2007; Lowe et al., 2008b; Lowe et al., 2008; Moriwaki et al., 2011b; Barrell et al., 2013; Blockley et al., 2014).
-In addition, studies on tephras or cryptotephras have featured at numerous national or regional meetings or specialist workshops (e.g., Smalley, 1980; Howorth et al., 1981; Suzuki and Nakamura, 2005; Dugmore et al., 2011; Benediktsson et al., 2012b; Austin et al., 2014a).
-Some of these meetings were built around multi-disciplinary projects such as SMART (Synchronising Marine And ice-core Records using Tephrochronology), which was one of the first systematic projects investigating the cryptotephra record preserved within North Atlantic marine deposits (Austin et al., 2014b), and the RESET project (RESponse of humans to abrupt Environmental Transitions) (Lowe et al., 2015) (Appendix A).
+COT members have also been heavily involved in a range of projects including the highly successful INTIMATE project (which was launched for the North Atlantic region at the 1995 Berlin INQUA Congress) in which tephrochronology has played a pivotal role (e.g. Davies et al., 2002, 2012;

+Turney et al., 2004a, b; Alloway et al., 2007; Lowe et al., 2008b, J. J. Lowe et al., 2008c; Moriwaki et al., 2011b; Barrell et al., 2013; Blockley et al., 2014).
+In addition, studies on tephras or cryptotephras have featured at numerous national or regional meetings or specialist workshops (e.g. Smalley, 1980; Howorth et al., 1981; Suzuki and Nakamura, 2005; Dugmore et al., 2011; Benediktsson et al., 2012b; Austin et al., 2014a).
+Some of these meetings were built around multidisciplinary projects such as SMART (Synchronising Marine And ice-core Records using Tephrochronology), which was one of the first systematic projects investigating the cryptotephra record preserved within North Atlantic marine deposits (Austin et al., 2014b), and the RESET project (RESponse of humans to abrupt Environmental Transitions) (J. J. Lowe et al., 2015) (Appendix A).